About Your Inferior Vena Cava (IVC) Filter Placement

 If you take a diuretic, ask the healthcare provider doing your procedure what to do before your procedure.
 You may need to stop taking it the day of your procedure.

 Contrast is a special dye that makes it easier for your doctor to see differences in your internal organs.
+Internal organs are the organs inside of your body.
 This procedure is usually done with contrast.
-If you’ve had a reaction to contrast in the past, tell your healthcare provider.
+The dye will be injected into a vein in your neck or groin.

 If you’re breastfeeding, you may choose to continue after your procedure with contrast.
-If you have questions or would like to discuss contrast and breastfeeding, talk with your radiologist on the day of your procedure.
+If you have questions about contrast and breastfeeding, talk with your care team.
+They will arrange for a healthcare provider from the lactation team to contact you.

 Take devices off your skin